japhir/InsolationExplorer.jl/README.md

 ![](explore_solution.png)

-On the left, we plot the eccentricity, climatic precession, and obliquity.
+On the left, we plot the eccentricity, climatic precession, and obliquity from the `ZB18a(1,1)` solution (Zeebe & Lourens, 2019, 2022).
 Drag a rectangle/scroll to zoom in the top panel.
 Control + left click to reset the zoom.
 Click in the bottom panel or slide the time slider to select a time.
 Press space to toggle auto play and proceed through time.
 Use the left and right arrows for precise seeking.